radicle-foundation/radworks-governance/manual.md

 RAD Governance Proposals (RGPs) must be formally labeled with the phase of the proposal, #, and title (e.g. [Discussion/Formal Review/Submission][RGP - #] - [PROPOSAL TITLE])

 A RGP must first complete **an off-chain review process** before it can be submitted on-chain.
 This process includes the *Discussion* and *Formal Review* phases of our governance process.
-Having a public off-chain review process allows for proposals to be reviewed, discussed, and improved by the Radicle community before reaching an on-chain vote.
-These steps help provide on-chain voters with more context on community sentiment and proposal development which ideally leads to more informed and less contentious decisions, and it protects the RadicleDAO by ensuring that on-chain vote has already been vetted and reviewed in a transparent manner.
+Having a public off-chain review process allows for proposals to be reviewed, discussed, and improved by the Radworks community before reaching an on-chain vote.
+These steps help provide on-chain voters with more context on community sentiment and proposal development which ideally leads to more informed and less contentious decisions, and it protects the Radworks by ensuring that on-chain vote has already been vetted and reviewed in a transparent manner.

 A Snapshot poll for a Formal Review can be posted by anyone who has an amount of $RAD greater than or equal to **1K $RAD delegated** to their address.
 This is to prevent spam proposals.
 All Snapshot Polls must begin on **5:00pm GMT+2** the **third Monday of the month** and end at **5:00pm GMT+2** on the **following Monday**.
 Each Snapshot poll must have three voting options: `Yes` `No` and `Abstain`.